 Dosage Forms And Strengths

-AVACLYR is a topical sterile ointment containing 3% acyclovir.
+AVACLYR is an ophthalmic ointment containing 3% acyclovir.

 Storage And Handling